-Government officials at the federal, state and local levels, if you weren’t sure you could deploy Google Cloud Platform within your organization because of security concerns, we have some great news for you.
-FedRAMP has deemed it secure.
+Government officials at the federal, state and local levels, if you're wondering if you could deploy Google Cloud Platform within your organization because of security concerns, great news!
+FedRAMP says Google Cloud Platform is secure.

 The Federal Risk and Authorization Management Program (FedRAMP) recently announced that Google Cloud Platform and Google’s underlying common infrastructure have received the FedRAMP Rev. 4 Provisional Authorization to Operate (P-ATO) at the Moderate Impact Level from the Joint Authorization Board (JAB).
 G Suite productivity tools are also certified at this level.

-To ensure that the government’s technology investments are protected, any cloud services platform that holds federal data must be FedRAMP-authorized for a government agency to use it.
+To ensure that the government’s technology investments are protected, any platform from top cloud service providers that holds federal data must be FedRAMP-authorized for a government agency to use it.
 Cloud security is a must.

 What is FedRAMP Authorization?